PaulSD/erlang_cas_client_core/README.md

 # CAS Client Library for Erlang

 This Erlang OTP application provides a webserver/framework-independent library for performing client side [CAS](http://www.jasig.org/cas) authentication operations.
+All features of the published [CAS protocols](http://www.jasig.org/cas/protocol) are supported, as well as SAML 1.1 and [Single-Sign-Out](https://wiki.jasig.org/display/CASUM/Single+Sign+Out).

 In general, this library is meant to be used by another webserver/framework-specific library, and is not meant to be used directly.

+An example webserver/framework specific library that uses this library can be found at [https://github.com/PaulSD/erlang_cas_client_cowboy](https://github.com/PaulSD/erlang_cas_client_cowboy)

 Canonical source can be found at [https://github.com/PaulSD/erlang_cas_client_core](https://github.com/PaulSD/erlang_cas_client_core)

-An example webserver/framework specific library that uses this library can be found at [https://github.com/PaulSD/erlang_cas_client_cowboy](https://github.com/PaulSD/erlang_cas_client_cowboy)

 ## Configuration